 If you have not heard of this case study before, head over here -> How I save RM 10,000 a month by doing a Debt Consolidation.
 Find out how I help James do it.
-In fact, you can download my free eBook for the whole case study describe in 1 place HERE
+In fact, you can download my free eBook for the whole case study described in 1 place HERE

 So coming back to James’s situation, if you recall, he had many loans which cannot possibly fit into his Debt Consolidation strategy.
 By using IBR% = Installment Burden Ratio calculation (a term I invented), you get to find out the most burdening loan and settle it first.